cda94581/stiadsbot/docs/index.md

 	type: primary
 features:
   - title: Free
-    details: At no cost to you (except for hosting), you're provided the source code to bots that may carry you.
+    details: At no cost to you (except for hosting), you're provided the source code to bots that may carry you with the features that each provides.
   - title: Open Source
     details: Under the MIT License, you're free to do whatever you want with the code provided.
   - title: Updating